redis/redis-doc/topics/cluster-tutorial.md

     ./redis-trib.rb add-node --slave 127.0.0.1:7006 127.0.0.1:7000

-Note that the command line here is exactly like the one we used to add a new master, so we are not specifiying to which master we want to add the replica.
+Note that the command line here is exactly like the one we used to add a new master, so we are not specifying to which master we want to add the replica.
 In this case what happens is that redis-trib will add the new node as replica of a random master among the masters with less replicas.